 Dewey has a bachelor’s degree in interdisciplinary studies from the California Institute for Integral Studies.
 He received his coaching training certification from The Coaches Training Institute in 2006 and also has a Professional Certified Coach (PCC) certification from the International Coach Federation.

-Dewey lives in Santa Rosa, CA, with his partner Alan and his teenage daughter Pepper.
+Dewey lives in Northern California, with his partner Alan and his teenage daughter Pepper.